The Zambia eSchool 360 Expansion Project: A Program That Aims to Improve Education in Zambia

-This initiative has been funded through AIR’s Board, whose members visited the pilot program in Zambia in the spring of 2016.
-AIR will provide resources to improve school infrastructure, bring solar energy, equip and train teachers, and field test a biometric attendance tracking program for students and teachers.
-Furthermore, technical assistance will help Impact Network to build their capacity to manage larger grants for scale-up.
+This initiative has been funded through AIR’s Board, whose members most recently visited the pilot program in Zambia in the spring of 2023.
+AIR is providing resources to improve school infrastructure, bring solar energy, equip and train teachers, and field test a biometric attendance tracking program for students and teachers.
+Furthermore, technical assistance is helping Impact Network to build their capacity to manage larger grants for scale-up.
 These efforts will bring a quality education to an estimated 3,500 additional children in 35 schools across three districts of Zambia’s Eastern Province.

 A previous analysis by American University suggested that the eSchool 360 model costs 70 percent less than the education the government provides.
 In addition, Impact Network schools showed improved reading and math outcomes that were equal or better than their peers at government and community schools.
 However, the study was not able to demonstrate causality.
 To determine the impact of the program using a more rigorous evaluation, AIR will also design and implement a cluster-randomized controlled trial to determine the impact of the program on children’s learning outcomes.